dinhdiep/MONOD2/README.md

 ```

-The output is an R data file named 'wgbs_rrbs_clean.Rdata' and several PDF files showing the data quality.
+The output is an R data file named `wgbs_rrbs_clean.Rdata` and several PDF files showing the data quality.

 ### Tumor load estimation